-Intervention Short Term Changes (o-5 Years) Medium-Term Changes (6-20 Years) Long Term Changes (20 or More Years) owners enter the climate change mitigation project to carry out natural ecosystem conservation activities.
-Framed in the three-part model designed Since the owners voluntarily decide to improve forest and natural savanna management in favor of conservation, emissions from deforestation, degradation, and change of land use in natural savannas.
-A governance model is established among the project participants (Ecopetrol, Cataruben and Owners) to be executed and followed.
-Under adaptive management according to the circumstances of the development of this type of project.
-The owners acquire information about alternative markets to the traditional ones, which contributes to changing the management perspectives of their properties. economic resources strengthens credibility in forms of sustainable management of ecosystems, and improves the conditions for the execution of project activities, especially those related to restoration and conservation actions.
-Co-benefits.
-The execution of the Governance model strengthens the execution of activities over time. the structural management of the project areas, strengthening sustainable development in the communities.
-Deforestation, forest degradation and land use change in natural savannas decrease and initiate positive rates of forest regeneration.
+Intervention Short Term Changes (o-5 Years) Medium-Term Changes (6-20 Years) Long Term Changes (20 or More Years) Private property Since the owners voluntarily decide The effective entry of A change is achieved in owners enter the to improve forest and natural economic resources the structural climate change savanna management in favor of strengthens credibility in management of the mitigation project conservation, emissions from forms of sustainable project areas, to carry out deforestation, degradation, and management of strengthening natural ecosystem change of land use in natural ecosystems, and improves sustainable development conservation savannas. the conditions for the in the communities. activities.
+Framed execution of project Deforestation, forest in the three-part A governance model is established activities, especially those degradation and land model designed among the project participants related to restoration and use change in natural by Cataruben.
+(Ecopetrol, Cataruben and Owners) conservation actions. savannas decrease and to be executed and followed.
+Under Co-benefits. initiate positive rates of adaptive management according to forest regeneration. the circumstances of the The execution of the development of this type of project.
+Governance model strengthens the execution The owners acquire information of activities over time. about alternative markets to the traditional ones, which contributes to changing the management perspectives of their properties.